 Reading:

 Online shoppers’ awareness is far more advanced compared to consumers of the brick and mortar era.
-They know where to find the best price matched with the best value, and they utilize the technological tools that substantially reduce the time these processes take.
+They know where to find the best price matched with the best value, and they utilize the technological tools to have price analysis that substantially reduces the time these processes take.

 Retailers must also make the utmost effort to outshine the competition.
 Is there an easy way?
 Unfortunately not.
 But we can tell you where to start.